Setting up an online activity means:

-Live stream means that you all go online at the same time, interact with the event or activity together, then stop at the same time.
+Live stream means that you all go online at the same time, interact with the activity together, then stop at the same time.

 It can be a good option if you want:

-other people to interact with you or each other during the event – this can be via audio, video or messaging
+other people to interact with you or each other during the activity – this can be via audio, video or messaging

 to stream something as it's happening

-to record the event or activity and share it with people later
+to record the activity and share it with people later

-Pre-recording means you record your activity or event in advance.
+Pre-recording means you record your activity in advance.